Freedom (Nicki Minaj song): Music video

-Background and synopsis

-The video was shot in black-and-white at Dungeness, Kent, United Kingdom.
-It begins with a stairway set in a foggy setting leading up to the sky.
-Then angles of different scenery are shown such as a deserted area with a boat next to a Slipway resembling Noah's Ark, Slipway, and a True Cross with a key hung over it.
-Minaj is shown fading into clouds, before she raps her first verse wearing a black flowing dress and a crown of thorns.
-Minaj has various wardrobe changes in the video.
-Minaj is then seen dressed as a queen, over a balcony with a spiral chandelier behind her.
-Various clips of nature are shown such as waves, birds, and grass.
-Minaj is then seen singing the chorus in a blonde wig, in a vast space, with a lot of fog.
-Minaj raps her second verse sitting on a throne donning a black wig similar to the on she wore in her previous music video for "I Am Your Leader".
-After scenes of nature and of Minaj, the video transforms into color.
-The video concludes as Minaj is seen with a stray-like face, walking in the wilderness, while clips of Minaj singing continue throughout the video.
-It closes with the stairway, seen in the beginning of the video.

-Reception

 Tom Eames of Digital Spy complimented the video for its "glamorous" shots of Minaj, a sentiment echoed by Liza Darwin of MTV News, who said: "We already know Nicki's got her beauty and fashion game on lock these days, but for her new vid the singer ditches the bustiers, tutus, and Zenon-inspired ensembles for a toned-down (for her, at least) wardrobe of glittery gowns, decadent furs, and more than one crown.
 After all, if there's ANYONE fit to be queen bee, it's this lady."

 Live performances

 Minaj performed the song live for the first time on the American Music Awards of 2012 on November 18, 2012.
 For the performance, Minaj wore a white fur cape and boots, and was later joined on-stage by a choir.
 "Freedom" was also performed on The Ellen DeGeneres Show on January 15, 2013, where she sang in a slim red dress, surrounded by fog and gina chandeliers.
 On January 25, 2013, Minaj performed the song along with "Va Va Voom" and on Jimmy Kimmel Live! on January 25, 2013.